 No one is better placed to identify the upside of a business opportunity than the top team but in the rush to action too little thought is often given to what can go wrong and the resulting damage.
 So let’s begin there and try and suggest how you might put the opportunity into context.

-Unlike a domestic assignment there are many more variables; at home if a senior hire doesn’t work out there are usually others to chose from and the cost while undesirable is not insurmountable.
+Unlike a domestic assignment there are many more variables; at home if a senior hire doesn’t work out there are usually others to choose from and the cost while undesirable is not insurmountable.
 That’s not the case with an international assignment with fewer people wanting to work abroad and able to match the profile you need.
 In addition an international venture or expansion is often a major decision and from the perspective of shareholders and customers is not one to be seen to get wrong.

 Organizations have typically looked at assignments in terms of their cost; in terms of income statement impact rather than the enterprise value that could be created during and beyond a successful assignment.